kalzaf50/Universal-Combat/README.md

 -----------------------------------------------

-1. Press game.exe to start playing the game
+1. Run the "main.py" file to to start playing the game
 2. Enjoy

 -----------------------------------------------